 On August 3, 2020, the Company entered into the Bank Kassa Nova JSC Ordinary Share Purchase and Sale Agreement, dated July 29, 2020, with ForteBank JSC (the "Seller"), pursuant to which the Company agreed to purchase all of the issued and outstanding ordinary shares of the Bank, subject to receipt of certain required governmental approvals and customary closing conditions, including entry into a Preferred Shares Sale and Purchase Agreement of Bank Kassa Nova JSC with the owner of all of the issued and outstanding preferred shares of the Bank and the acquisition by the Company of all of the outstanding subordinated loans of the Bank from the holders thereof.
 On December 28, 2020, the Company closed the acquisition of the Bank following receipt of approval from the Agency of the Republic of Kazakhstan for Regulation and Development of Financial Market and completion of the closing conditions.
 The Bank is a Kazakhstani-based bank.
-For accounting purposes, on December 25, 2020, the Company acquired control of the Bank when it completed the acquisition of the outstanding ordinary shares of the Bank.
-The total purchase price of the Bank Acquisition was \$53,097, which the Company paid in cash.
-The purchase price included consideration paid for the outstanding ordinary shares in the amount of \$40,984, consideration paid for the outstanding subordinated loans in the amount of \$9,635.
+For accounting purposes, on December 25, 2020, the Company paid in cash.
+The purchase price included consideration paid for the outstanding ordinary shares in the amount of \$40,984, consideration paid for outstanding subordinated loans in the amount of \$40,984, consideration paid for outstanding subordinated loans in the amount of \$40,984.